Foundations of Critical Theory Media, Communication and Society Volume Two

 This second volume of Christian Fuchs’ Media, Communication and Society book series outlines key concepts and contemporary debates in critical theory.

-The book explores the foundations of a Marxist-humanist critical theory of society, clarifying and updating key concepts in critical theory – such as the dialectic, critique, alientation, class, capitalism, ideology, and racial capitalism.
+The book explores the foundations of a Marxist-Humanist critical theory of society, clarifying and updating key concepts in critical theory – such as the dialectic, critique, alienation, class, capitalism, ideology, and racial capitalism.
 In doing so, the book engages with and further develops elements from the works of Karl Marx, Friedrich Engels, Rosa Luxemburg, Max Horkheimer, Theodor W. Adorno, Herbert Marcuse, David Harvey, Michael Hardt, Antonio Negri, C.L.R.
 James, Adolph L. Reed Jr., and Cornel West.

 Written for a broad audience of students and scholars, this book is an essential guide for readers who are interested in how to think critically from perspectives such as media and communication studies, sociology, philosophy, political economy, and political science.

 Table of Contents

 - Marx’s Centenary (1918) in the Light of the Media and Socialist Thought.

 - Reflections on Sven-Eric Liedman’s Marx-Biography A World to Win: The Life and Works of Karl Marx

 - Universal Alienation, Formal and Real Subsumption of Society Under Capital, Ongoing Primitive Accumulation by Dispossession: Reflections on the [email protected] Between David Harvey and Michael Hardt/Toni Negri